 - Your unique circumstances: Every home and every homeowner is unique.
 High-value home insurance can usually be personalized with endorsements, like identity theft, water backup and service line coverage, to build a policy that fits your needs.

 A licensed agent can help you decide if the coverage levels and types you’ve settled on are appropriate for your needs.
+Independent agents typically partner with multiple carriers and can help you determine your coverage needs and the right carrier for your situation.

 Things to consider when purchasing high-value homeowners insurance